yylonly/MedShare-MicroService/README.md

 ### Pre-requested
 * JDK 8
 * Maven
-* Docker CE and Docker Compose
+* Docker CE and Docker Compose (Note that Windows only supports 10 and above)
+* Sign up a account on Docker Store, and purchase the "serverjre" image (no cost required), because we need Java EE 8 for our system

 ### Git Clone Repo
 * git clone https://github.com/yylonly/MedShare-MicroService